 Final grades are available at the end of each semester via WHITECAPS PORTAL at whitcaps.gc.edu.
 A transcript is the official record of all college coursework.
 Transcripts are withheld from students who have not met financial or other obligations to the College.
-Students can request up to five transcripts per week at no cost from the Office of Admissions.
+Students can request up to five official transcripts per week at no cost from the Office of Admissions.
+Unofficial transcripts are available at no cost via Whitecaps Portal at whitecaps.gc.edu.